anupam6335/Apna-Bank/README.md

 ### Banking Management System (Apna Bank)
 This is a Banking Management System that leverages Object-Oriented Programming principles and Data Structures.
 In this project, we have implemented the following data structures: LinkedList and Queues.
+# Install the Application
+    To run this application, you need to install apnakbank.exe file
 ## The program utilizes the following programming constructs to create its functionality:
     ✔️ Classes
     ✔️ Constant Functions/Variables
     ✔️ Linked List
     ✔️ Queues
     ✔️ Conditional Statements/Selection Statements
     ✔️ Iterative Procedures

 ## The program has four main objectives:

     ✔️ Allow the User to access the bank.
     ✔️ Provide the User with access to the ATM.
     ✔️ Grant User (Admin) access to the restricted area.
     ✔️ Offer the User an option to exit.

 # Program Functionality/Sequence: